Joshua Tree National Park

 Cottonwood Campground

-• Features: 62 sites, potable water, and flush toilets, near hiking trails and scenic views
+• Features: Potable water, flush toilets, and fire rings

 Belle Campground